stevehemingway/stevehemingway.github.io/content/Trading/October/5_october.md

 title: King Kuppy, and the plight of the common man.
 date: 5 October 2020
 category: markets
-tags: small-cap, energy, macro, blogs, unemployment, commodities
+tags: sectoral, energy, macro, blogs, economics

 # Kuppy and the Incredible Hulks